 You will lie on a table or other surface to allow the doctor access to the site(s) to be injected.
 The doctor will identify the spot where the needle needs to be placed, using palpation and/or imaging guidance.
 They will clean the area with antiseptic solution.
 They will insert the needle at a specific depth to deliver the medication as close to the problematic nerve(s) as possible.
 The doctor may use an injection of contrast material to confirm needle position prior to injecting the medicine.

 You may need more than one injection.
 This will depend on how many areas of pain you have or how large an area is involved.
 The doctor will most likely tell you when they insert the needle and when the injection is done.

 When finished, you will be allowed to rest for 15 to 30 minutes to let the medication take effect.
 The nurse will also make sure you don't have any unexpected side effects before you leave the doctor's office.

 You will probably feel a "pinch" when the doctor inserts the needle.
 However, as soon as the injection delivers the medication, you should feel less discomfort.
 Sometimes the doctor must insert the needle deep to reach the nerve causing your problem.
 This can be temporarily uncomfortable, but it is important to hold still so that the doctor can correctly insert the needle.

 If you require an injection close to a major nerve or bundle of nerves, such as the sciatic nerve, your doctor will tell you to speak up if you get a sudden jolt of pain.
 This means that the needle has come too close to the major nerve and will need to be retracted and re-positioned.
 This happens rarely, however, so it should not be a major concern.

 After the injection, you will probably experience a sensation of pain relief in the area injected.
-This will typically last up to one or two weeks, or even permanently in some cases.
+This will typically last a few weeks to months, or even permanently in some cases.

 Who interprets the results and how do I get them?